kcp-dev/kcp.io/content/en/blog/news/the-journey.md

 <img src="/images/keynote-clayton-2020.png#center" alt="Kubernetes as the Control Plane for the Hybrid Cloud"/>
 </a>

-We have followed this thought experiment over the last 15 months, "we" is a group of experienced Kubernetes contributors, some of us in the Kubernetes project basically since its inception.

-While prototyping the system, we quickly realized that the small size but the large number of logical clusters opens up a green field for innovation: a logical cluster alone, even if we re-add the well-known workload APIs, is not a very exciting idea.
+While prototyping the system over the past 15 months, we quickly realized that the small size but the large number of logical clusters opens up a green field for innovation: a logical cluster alone, even if we re-add the well-known workload APIs, is not a very exciting idea.
 Projects in the ecosystem like [k3s](https://k3s.io/), [vcluster](https://github.com/loft-sh/vcluster) or service offerings like [Civo](https://civo.com) have pioneered small, personal clusters for years.
 With logical clusters we are trying to go farther by reducing the control plane cost by another magnitude or two, giving these companies a tool for optimizing their services even more.
 But the real value and the actual innovation happens when re-connecting those new logical clusters into something bigger.

 This "something bigger" can have different shapes.
 Let's look at the use-cases we encountered.